frederick0329/Wikipedia-Title-Dataset/README.md

 # Wikipedia_title_dataset
+This repo consists of the data used for acl 2017 Submission

+Learning Character-level Compositionality with Visual Features

 This is an implementation for crawling the title and its corresponding categories of an Wikipedia page.

 The crawler will crawl the categories according to category_list_lang.txt